 - Clothing must allow students a full range of motion-sitting, bending, reaching, and running. - Closed-toe shoes must be worn at all times, indoors and out. - Indoor shoes must be worn in the gym.
-If the student does not have appropriate shoes, the student must come to the front office and the family will be informed that the student will need to sit out of movement class until they have the appropriate indoor/gym shoes. - Students may not wear shirts with offensive graphics or distracting elements. - Students must be prepared to go outside in rain, cold and snow.
-In winter: - o Grades 1-3 must wear coats, hats, and boots.
-Gloves/mittens must be worn if it is snowy and/or temperatures are below freezing. - o Grades 4-8 must wear a coat and boots.
+If the student does not have appropriate shoes, the student must come to the front office and the family will be informed that the student will need to sit out of movement class until they have the appropriate indoor/gym shoes. - Students may not wear shirts with offensive graphics, explicit visual images, swear words, or elements that lightup, move, or make noise. - Students must be prepared to go outside in rain, cold and snow. - Grades 1-3 must wear coats, hats, and boots.
+Gloves/mittens must be worn if it is snowy and/or temperatures are below freezing. - Grades 4-8 must wear a coat and boots.